hamburger

 Though there are many reasons to drop the idea of starting UPSC preparation, you should be strong-willed and stick to your dream to become an IAS officer in the future.

-UPSC Exam Pattern is one of many factors why UPSC is tough for many aspirants.
-The UPSC exam consists of three stages:
+The exam pattern of UPSC is one of the most crucial factors why UPSC is tough for many aspirants.
+The exam consists of three stages: UPSC Prelims, Mains, and Personality Test or Interview round.

-• The marks secured in the UPSC Mains and Interview round determine the final result of the candidates.
+• Marks secured in the Mains and Interview rounds determine the final result of the candidates.

 • The last stage, i.e., the interview, can be the toughest.